ZhaoDingfan/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit existing tags

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to change a tag to another tag
+4. AddressBook requests user to confirm this change
+5. User confirms this edit
+6. AddressBook edit the tag
+User case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given tag cannot be found in the list

+> 3a1.
+AddressBook shoes an error message <br>
+  User case resumes at step 2

+5a.
+User cancels this edit

+> User case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.